chiffa/BioFlow/dev_log.rst

    willing to use a specific organ and not a general database?

 -  Add organ specificity levels of protein expression

+-  Database sources cited in the differential network biology paper by {Idecker 2012}:
+    - BioGRID
+    - HPRD (Human Reference Protein-protein interaction Dataset - human only)
+    - IntAct (good idea to integrate given the quality and extensivity of data)
+    - DIP (Database of Interacting Proteins - releases seem to have stopped in 2014)
+    - GeneMania (Not entirely clear what the dataset or intention are)

 Improve crosslinking between different databases